yadage/tutorial/README.md

 ## Building Docker Images

+*Note for LXPLUS* Image building is not yet suppored there.
+Feel free to read along or try this out on your personal laptop.

 One of the main ideas of yadage is to orchestrate workflows where each step in the workflow runs in its own sandbox.
 This efficiently separates the domain- specific code in the sandbox from the workflow logic.